 Consider how long you have for your trip.
 The good news is that you how long you volunteer is up to you, you can stay for just one week or two months if you like.

 One massive plus point is that the majority of the cost of the volunteering projects comes from the initial induction and training.
 Once you’re up and running it costs much less to stay a bit longer so you get more value for money.
-For example, Goa Beach and Volunteer is £575 for 2 weeks, but then only £166 per each additional week after that.
+For example, our Goa Beach and Volunteer project (contact us for more details) starts at 2 weeks, but then it’s a lot less per each additional week after that.
 Meaning the longer you stay the better value it is for you, and the bigger impact you’ll make to the community you’re working with.

 What’s my Budget?

-The choice of projects is huge, and with experiences such as Volunteering with Children in Guatemala starting from as little as £288, it’s extremely likely that you’ll a project that you really want to support in your price range.
+The choice of projects is huge, and with experiences such as Costa Rica Turtle Conservation starting from as little as £247, it’s extremely likely that you’ll a project that you really want to support in your price range.

 I’d say the best thing to do would be to consider your budget first, and then search for a project you love that fits within that.